umarhassan-mitodl/7.341-fall-2016/content/pages/readings.md

 {{< tdopen >}}

-Cator, L. J., J. George, et al. "'{{% resource_link "f10f83cf-a0da-426e-bf31-1abdce5831d8" "Manipulation' Without the Parasite: Altered Feeding Behaviour of Mosquitoes is Not Dependent on Infection with Malaria Parasites" %}}." _Proceedings. of the Royal Society B Biological Science_ 280, no. 1763 (2013): 20130711.
+Cator, L. J., J. George, et al. "'[Manipulation' Without the Parasite: Altered Feeding Behaviour of Mosquitoes is Not Dependent on Infection with Malaria Parasites](http://dx.doi.org/10.1098/rspb.2013.0711)." _Proceedings. of the Royal Society B Biological Science_ 280, no. 1763 (2013): 20130711.
 (The Royal Society)

-De Moraes, C. M. Stanczyk, et al. "{{% resource_link "c3470f31-ab24-451a-9675-d88dbf4a6da8" "Malaria-Induced Changes in Host Odors Enhance Mosquito Attraction" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 111, no. 30 (2014): 11079–84.
+De Moraes, C. M. Stanczyk, et al. "[Malaria-Induced Changes in Host Odors Enhance Mosquito Attraction](http://dx.doi.org/10.1073/pnas.1405617111)." _Proceedings of the National Academy of Sciences of the United States of America_ 111, no. 30 (2014): 11079–84.
 (National Academy of Sciences)

 {{< tdclose >}}